Sanne Hoffmann

 Carlsberg Fellow

-Benjamin Pedersen is MA (2013) and Ph.D.
-(2018) from University of Southern Denmark on a dissertation on Hellenistic historiography (Universal Historiography: A Study in the Advent, Nature, and Development of Ancient Universal History).
+Benjamin Pedersen has a MA (2013) and Ph.D.
+(2018) from the University of Southern Denmark on a dissertation on Hellenistic historiography (Universal Historiography: A Study in the Advent, Nature, and Development of Ancient Universal History).

 In the following years, he was a postdoctoral researcher at the University of Southern Denmark and University of Glasgow funded by the Independent Research Fund Denmark (Polis Histories and Local Identities: Historiographical and Philosophical Innovations in the Age of Glocalization, c.
 400-200 BCE).
 The project investigated ancient Greek local history, aiming to explain how the concept of localism was applied to historiography and to what extent this type of writing was grounded in the wider intellectual framework of Classical and Hellenistic thought.